 The SEISS grant is payable to sole traders and partners in an unincorporated business (not Ltd or Llp), whose annual earnings are not more than £50,000 and their business has been adversely affected by Coronavirus.

-Tip: You do not need to have claimed under the first grant to claim for the second grant.
+Tip: You do not need to have claimed under the previous grant rounds to claim for the new ones.

 Tip: Contact us if you believe that your business has still made a loss, even with the grant.

 Self assessment tax payments due 31 July 2020 and 31 January 2021

 Taxpayers, including Directors receiving dividends, had the option to defer their self-assessment 2nd payment on account from July 2020 up to January 2021.
 There was no need to make a separate claim with HMRC, just to show that they are finding it difficult to make that 2nd payment due to Covid.